Giovanni-jpg/cita-quiron-bot/README.md

 2. **Update your preferences:**

-   Edit `config/constants.js` and fill in your details:
+   Create `config/constants.js` (you can copy the example file) and fill in your details:

    ```js
    module.exports.config = {